 - One of the more unique nightlight spots in Austin is Rainey Street.
 Some old houses southeast of downtown have been turned into bars and restaurants with patios that make you feel like you’re at a friend’s backyard party.

 - Check out the transformation of East Austin along East Caesar Chavez Street.
 Jacoby’s Restaurant & Mercantile is one of my favorite places to get out of downtown.
-They have great food and drinks, and fan-cooled patio with an obstructed view of the Colorado River.
+They have great food and drinks, and fan-cooled patio with an unobstructed view of the Colorado River.
 Some other favorites are East Side King and La Barbecue.

 - At this point, you may want to get outside and work off some of this delicious food.
 Head to Zilker Park across Lady Bird Lake, where you can take advantage of bike trails, green space and the iconic Barton Springs Pool, a spring-fed natural pool that always stays a cool 68 to 70 degrees (a very welcome treat on a hot August day).
 Take a photo with Stevie Ray Vaughan’s statue, and then head to one of Austin’s old-school establishments on Barton Springs Road, like JuiceLand, the original Chuy’s and The Shady Grove to cool off.

 - This IS Austin, so you must see some live music while you’re in town.
 There are so many great places to go, but Antone’s Nightclub, where local bluesman Gary Clark Jr. got his start, The Continental Club and Emo’s Austin are some of my favorites.

 - With roots in central Texas, one of the things I miss most when I’m away is the kolache, the sweet or savory Czech pastry that is very popular in Texas.
 A newer outpost east of UT’s campus in the Cherrywood neighborhood, Batch Craft Beer and Kolaches, would make any central Texan proud.